You want to buy a new bikepacking bag – but which one to buy? I tested a few bags from Ortlieb, Arkel and Vaude on

 There are more and less sustainable materials.
 Some materials are toxic to the environment, if they rot or are burned, like PVC.
 But usually, the most problematic about material is the finishing, which makes the nice water-repellent effect.
 Greenpeace had a large DETOX campaign about this topic on outdoor gear.

-The Cordura material is apparently made in „America“ (which can be almost anywhere).
+ARKEL: The Cordura material is apparently made in „America“.
 I got no more info on that.

 ORTLIEB: Compared to other Orlieb bags, these are PVC-free, which is a good because PVC is toxic and disposal is problematic.
 Ortlieb production is CO2 neutral (electricity is 100% renewable and the rest is compensated) and most production takes place in Germany (also of material).
 I like that Ortlieb produces most bags in Germany.